NUTRITIONAL MICROSCOPY OR LIVE BLOOD ANALYSIS ONLINE COURSE

 COURSE CURRICULUM

-The Nutritional Microscopy or Live Blood Analysis online course takes the student through the fascinating world of Live Blood Analysis using a darkfield microscope, learning how to identify and interpret the different morphologies seen.
+The Nutritional Microscopy or Live Blood Analysis online course guides students through the fascinating world of Live Blood Analysis using a darkfield microscope, teaching them how to identify and interpret the various morphologies observed.

 NUTRITIONAL MICROSCOPY COURSE